dCache/dcache-book2/config-info-provider.md

     [information/topo]
     [information/info]

-For more information on configuring DCACHE layout files, see [???].
+For more information on configuring DCACHE layout files, see [the section called “Defining domains and services”](install.md#defining-domains-and-services).

-Use the `dcache services` command to see if a particular node is configured to run the CELL-INFO service.
-The following shows the output if the node has an DOMAIN-INFORMATION domain that is configured to run the CELL-INFO cell.
+Use the `dcache services` command to see if a particular node is configured to run the `info` service.
+The following shows the output if the node has an `information`  domain that is configured to run the `info`  cell.

-    PROMPT-ROOT PATH-ODB-N-Sdcache services | grep info
-    information info        info               /var/log/dCache/information.log
+    [root] # dcache services | grep info information info        info               /var/log/dCache/information.log

 If a node has no domain configured to host the CELL-INFO service then the above `dcache services` command will give no output:

-    PROMPT-ROOT PATH-ODB-N-Sdcache services | grep info
+    [root] # dcache services | grep info

-If no running domain within *any* node of your DCACHE instance is running the CELL-INFO service then you must add the service to a domain and restart that domain.
+If no running domain within *any* node of your DCACHE instance is running the `info` service then you must add the service to a domain and restart that domain.

+Example:
-In this example, the CELL-INFO service is added to the DOMAIN-EXAMPLE domain.
-Note that the specific choice of domain (DOMAIN-EXAMPLE) is just to give a concrete example; the same process may be applied to a different domain.
+In this example, the `info` service is added to the `example` domain.
+Note that the specific choice of domain (example) is just to give a concrete `example`; the same process may be applied to a different domain.

-The layouts file for this node includes the following definition for the DOMAIN-EXAMPLE domain:
+The layouts file for this node includes the following definition for the `example` domain:

     [example]
     [example/admin]
     [example/httpd]
     [example/topo]

-By adding the extra line `[example/info]` to the layouts file, in future, the DOMAIN-EXAMPLE domain will host the CELL-INFO service.
+By adding the extra line [example/info] to the layouts file, in future, the example domain will host the info service.

     [example]
     [example/admin]